 Have the car stocked for quick trips.

-There are always unexpected errands or quick trips that you weren’t planning to make and don’t have a lot of time to plan for.
-That’s why it’s important to have you car stocked with a few essentials that you might need while you’re out.
+I often seem to have unexpected errands that I wasn’t planning to make and didn’t have time to prepare for.
+That’s why it’s crucial to have your car stocked with a few essentials that you might need while you’re out.

 If you have a recurring errand or outing each week, plan ahead.